-SMART GOAL 3.1: Foster greater consideration of privilege, global citizenship and decolonizing pedagogy through a series of workshops and discussions throughout AY21.
+SMART GOAL 3.1: Foster greater consideration of privilege, global citizenship and decolonizing pedagogy through a series of workshops and discussions by AY23.

 D.4: Become the leading voice in Utah for how health and quality of life are differentially impacted by our designed and planned world.

-SMART GOAL 4.1: Increase overall external grantsmanship 50% (from a 2020 baseline) through catalyzing research/outreach related to the concept of Healthy Places by 2023.
+SMART GOAL 4.1: Increase overall external grantsmanship 50% (from a 2020 baseline) through catalyzing research/outreach related to the concept of Healthy and Resilient Places by 2023.